Fardenz/telegram-mini-app/README.md

 > @TheVegasBot – a Mini App that offers a streamlined gaming experience with Dice and Coinflip.
 User is presented with a virtual casino interface where they can top up funds, choose their preferred game, place bets, and withdraw their winnings.

-This project built for Telegram.
+This project is built for Telegram.
 It consists of a backend and a frontend, both of which are containerized using Docker for easy deployment and scalability.

 The backend is built with Node.js and Express, and it uses MongoDB for data storage.
 It handles Telegram bot functionalities, manages game states, and processes transactions.
 The backend also provides an API for the frontend to interact with, and it uses Swagger for API documentation.